scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 ~~~~
-{: #figure-21 title="SCMP message format"}
+{: #figure-scmp-format title="SCMP message format"}

-*Type* indicates the type of SCMP message.
+- `Type`: indicates the type of SCMP message.
 Its value determines the format of the info and data block.

-*Code* provides additional granularity to the SCMP type.
+- `Code`: provides additional granularity to the SCMP type.

-*Checksum* is used to detect data corruption.
+- `Checksum`: is used to detect data corruption.

-*InfoBlock* is an optional field of variable length.
+- `InfoBlock` is an optional field of variable length.
 The format is dependent on the message type.

-*DataBlock* is an optional field of variable length.
+- `DataBlock` is an optional field of variable length.
 The format is dependent on the message type.

 ## Message Types